-Are there any significant items of expenditure to be set against this bank balance?
-1.14 1 No Have you applied for funding from any other sources?
-(This includes other Council grant sources as well as external grant providers such as Lottery funding) 2.12 Source of Funding Secured/Not Secured Timescale for Decision if not Secured £400 St James Foundation secured Please briefly explain the benefit for the Local Partnership area if you are awarded this grant 2.6 not be addressed in been looked after a substances, it will e the local community also break the cycle community member Johnstone and Linwas parks and outdoin the community.
-I connections and tar focusing on improve Linwood area.
-We be a reduction in step the social isolation social work involved members being inv a a home environt home, the difficurage commy and work their and lead to hear the opportunities the opportunities as a second is a second is a second we anticipate, as a sigma associated experienced by ment and we anolved with local ase in confidence. tform to discuss issued that would nment, such as why children are not ference between illegal and legal nunity members to get involved in r way out of poverty, which would althier life.
-This project will offer nity to engage in more activities in ct will utilise public resources, such all as maximising the use of buildings oject will strengthen social ion on an intergenerational level by wellbeing in the Johnstone and result of this project, that there will with kinship care, a reduction in individuals (young and old) with ticipate an increase in community activities and groups.
-Saliently, we and community connectedness in roject Previous local grant award history - previous 24 months (for office use only) 2.13 2018/19 LAC General Grant Fund 2017/18 LAC £2,879 £2,880 General Grant Fund Any Additional Information/ Documents Provided with Grant Application 3.00
+Are there any significant items of 1.14 1.14 No Are there any significant items of expenditure to be set against this bank balance?
+1.14 Have you applied for funding from any other sources?
+(This includes other Council grant sources as well as external grant providers such as Lottery funding) 2.12 Source of Funding Secured/Not Secured Timesca Secured lle for Decision if not £400 St James Foundation secured Please briefly explain the benefit for the Local Partnership area if you are awarded this grant 2.6 This programme will allow for a platform to discuss issued that would not be addressed in a home environment, such as why children are not been looked after at home, the difference between illegal and legal substances, it will encourage community members to get involved in the local community and work their way out of poverty, which would also break the cycle and lead to healthier life.
+This project will offer community members the opportunity to engage in more activities in Johnstone and Linwood.
+The project will utilise public resources, such as parks and outdoor spaces, as well as maximising the use of buildings in the community.
+Primarily, the project will strengthen social connections and tackle social isolation on an intergenerational level by focusing on improving health and wellbeing in the Johnstone and Linwood area.
+We anticipate, as a result of this project, that there will be a reduction in stigma associated with kinship care, a reduction in the social isolation experienced by individuals (young and old) with social work involvement and we anticipate an increase in community members being involved with local activities and groups.
+Saliently, we anticipate an increase in confidence and community connectedness in Previous local grant award history - previous 24 months (for office use only) 2.13 2018/19 LAC General Grant Fund £2,879 2017/18 LAC General Grant Fund £2,880 Any Additional Information/ Documents Provided with Grant Application 3.00

 Please provide a breakdown of the total costs of the project and the amount requested from this grant source.
 2.11 Mindfulness programme Education around legal/illegal drugs.
+Coping skills. £480 £280

+une grant eeuree.
+Bus hire £662 £462

+Coordinator

-Coping skills. £480 £280 and grant dealed.
-Bus hire Coordinator Heads of Ayr End of summer BBQ £662 £462 Taster sessions around Sport held at the Bield Centre, in kind £0 Practical healthy eating course. children's 1st aid course. £270 £270 Appendix 4 Submitted (Out of School Care Providers Only) Lead Officer Recommendation (for office use only)
+Heads of Ayr

+End of summer BBQ

+Taster sessions around Sport held at the Bield Centre, in kind £0

+Practical healthy eating course. children's 1st aid course. £270 £270

+Appendix 4 Submitted (Out of 1

+School Care Providers Only)

+Lead Officer Recommendation (for office use only)